BjerknesCPU/BCPU-documentation/docs/source/storage/storage_structure.rst

 The general rules that accompany this structure are as follows:

 #.
 Data must have the same number of directory levels as in
-   :numref:`data-general-structure`.
-If there is a stand-alone experiment/dataset, it should still be placed in an "Experiment collection"/"Data provider" collection directory even if it is the only experiment/dataset in the collection.
+   :numref:`general-data`.
+If there is a stand-alone experiment/dataset, it should still be placed in an "Experiment collection" or "Data provider" collection directory even if it is the only experiment/dataset in the collection.
 There should never be a mixture of collections and datasets in one directory.

 #.
-As shown in :numref:`data-general-structure`, each collection and dataset
+As shown in :numref:`general-data`, each collection and dataset
    directory must contain a README which follows the README template.

 #.
 Data must be contained in a sub-directory of the dataset level, rather than
    alongside the README and any other directories.
-For example, the experiment/dataset may have a large number of ensembles, and these should be organized into one or more sub-directories so as to make the other files in the experiment more discoverable.
+For example, the experiment/dataset may have a large number of ensembles, and these should be organized into one or more sub-directories so as to make the other files in the experiment more discoverable, recommendations for these names are included in the following two sections.

 Internal data